jagprog5/dev-guide/README.md

 ```

 This is only a hindrance since now more mental load is required to map to what
 the author wrote instead of just writing: `&value`.
+It's an unwillingness to
+adapt to the surrounding code base or ecosystem.

-Abstractions should cause
-less work, not more work.
+Abstractions should cause less work, not more work.
+They should map to tangible

-<small>(an exception to this is getters and setters, which are necessary to
-control access to data in some languages)</small>
+steps of a procedure which can be easily thought about.
+This preserves
+readability.

 # Leaky Abstraction